nVentis/hep-workflows/README.md

         from .tasks import *

 assuming you have defined all your tasks at `repo_b/tasks.py`.
 Then, when `framework.py` looks for registered entrypoints, it will call the `register` function in the external repository and all tasks are loaded.

+Note: Entrypoints only work when the package in `repo-b` was installed correctly, e.g. using `pip install -e .`.
+Including the directory in PYTHONPATH is _not_ enough.

 ## More examples